Black athletes who transformed American sports

 Florence Griffith Joyner

 Florence Griffith Joyner was a world-record sprinter, Olympic gold medalist, and beacon of individuality with her fluorescent track attire.
 “Flo-Jo” became a well-known supporter of youth fitness and worked in the fashion industry.
 Griffith Joyner died in 1998, after a severe seizure while sleeping.

 You may also like: Iconic sports moments that defined the '60s

 With four Olympic gold medals and 19 World Championship wins, Simone Biles is one of gymnastics’ most decorated athletes.
-But her bravery in revealing sexual abuse by former Team USA doctor Larry Nassar might be Biles’ most impactful act.
-Biles continues to point out contradictions and flaws in the Nassar case and advocates for survivors of sexual abuse.
+But her bravery in revealing sexual abuse by former Team USA doctor Larry Nassar is also one of Biles’ most impactful acts.

 LeBron James has multiple NBA championships and is a hybrid of power, finesse, vision, and athleticism rarely seen on a court.
 Along with being perhaps the most recognizable athlete in the world, James uses his spotlight to increase education initiatives and causes outside of sports.
 As James has gotten older, he’s shed stereotypes about athletes and how megastars can use their platforms.

 Thirty-seven years after Kenny Washington became the first Black player in the modern NFL, Herschel Walker spurned the world’s top professional football league.
 In 1983, instead of returning to college, Walker signed with the USFL, which unlike the NFL, allowed players to turn pro before their senior season.
 Years later, the NFL changed the rule; today, to enter the NFL draft, “players must have been out of high school for at least three years and must have used up their college eligibility before the start of the next college football season.”